aduffy70/Protocols/RAD-seq_protocol.md

 20uL reaction, in PCR machine: 98C for 30 sec, 30 cycles of: 98C for 20sec, 60C for 30sec, 72C for 40sec, final extension at 72C for 10 min.

-If two plates, pool the two PCR products for each sample into one.

-Quantify the DNA with Qubit.
-Recent results average ~12.5ng/uL
+Quantify the DNA with Qubit HS reagents using 2uL sample.
+Recent results average ~12.5ng/uL.

 ## Pooling equal concentrations of each sample DNA

-Take AMP beads and DEPC water out of the fridge now so they have hours to warm to room temperature for the fragment size selection step.
+Take AMPure beads and DEPC water out of the fridge now so they have hours to warm to room temperature for the fragment size selection step.
 Let them warm while pooling samples.

 We want to pool an equal amount of DNA per sample.
 Select an amount that 1) can be met for all (good*) samples using <=18uL (the amount we have left after Qubit), and 2) will yield 1250-1300uL total pool size so we can size-select and clean in 6 batches of 200uL (allowing for pipetting loss).
 Typical amounts are 150ng-200ng per sample.
 Calculate the needed volume for each sample and pool into a 1.5mL tube.